 Pursuant to a facility letter entered into by the Issuer and the HKMCA, the Issuer provides a facility up to HK\$10 billion to assist the HKMCA in funding its operations in relation to the HKMC Annuity Plan.
-Further, pursuant to a tripartite capital commitment letter entered into by the Monetary Authority, the Issuer and the HKMCA, additional funds up to HK\$20 billion from the Exchange Fund will be injected to the Issuer as equity for the purpose of financing the Issuer's additional capital injection to the HKMCA (with HK\$2.5 billion of which is expected to be injected to the HKMCA as equity if the solvency ratio of the HKMCA falls below a certain percentage.
+Further, pursuant to a tripartite capital commitment letter entered into by the Monetary Authority, the Issuer and the HKMCA, additional funds up to HK\$20 billion from the Exchange Fund will be injected to the Issuer as equity for the purpose of financing the Issuer's additional capital injection to the HKMCA (with HK\$2.5 billion of which is expected to be injected to the HKMCA in the remaining period of 2021) and the Issuer will inject such additional funds to the HKMCA as equity if the solvency ratio of the HKMCA falls below a certain percentage.
 Like the Issuer, the HKMCA is specified as a "public sector entity" under the Banking (Capital) Rules.